-April marks the 450th anniversary of the birth of poet and playwright William Shakespeare.
-In commemoration of the Bard's birthday, J. Dennis Huston, professor of English at Rice University, delivered the following remarks on April 4, 2014, at a reception for the Humanities Texas board of directors in Houston.
+April 2014 marked the 450th anniversary of the birth of poet and playwright William Shakespeare.
+In commemoration of the Bard's birthday, J. Dennis Huston, professor emeritus of English at Rice University, delivered the following remarks on April 4, 2014, at a reception for the Humanities Texas board of directors in Houston.
 Huston presented his thoughts on why we continue to find the work of Shakespeare so meaningful and engaging.

 What made those plays so remarkable are all the things that went into them: Most obviously, great language.
 Nobody wrote better language than Shakespeare.
 Soliloquies in Shakespeare plays are spoken all the time by English teachers.
 But, also, phrases from soliloquies are spoken by almost all of you, and those soliloquies belong to a huge number of great, great characters that define the range of Shakespeare's personality and world.

 It is interesting about this man that we would not only, 450 years from now, be studying someone who wrote television scripts, but we would be studying someone who wrote television scripts who went only to high school.
 There are all sorts of people running around trying to prove that Shakespeare did not write Shakespeare, because [they say] of course he could not have written Shakespeare because he didn't have a PhD or go to college.
 They substitute other people for Shakespeare, but, for whatever miracle it was, he created language that we still use and hear today.